stacksjs/stacks/README.md

 buddy dev:components # starts component dev server buddy dev:functions # stubs functions
-buddy dev:docs # starts local docs dev server buddy dev docs # also starts the local docs dev server (colon is optional) buddy development # `buddy dev` alias
+buddy dev:docs # starts local docs dev server buddy dev docs # also starts the local docs dev server (colon is optional for all commands) buddy development # `buddy dev` alias

 # for Laravel folks, `serve` may ring more familiar than the `dev` name.
 Hence, we aliased it: